jgasmussen/Case_Notes.py/README.md

 ```

 ```
-Case_Notes.py: a program for creating a case notes log file complete with UTC date and timestamps.
+Case_Notes.py: a program for creating a case notes log file complete with date and timestamps.

 Usage: python3 Case_Notes.py [NAME_OF_LOG_FILE] [DATE_TIMESTAMP_FORMAT]